MarianaAlmeida/marianaalmeida.github.io/index.md

 * I am co-organizing [LxMLS 2020](http://lxmls.it.pt/2020/).
 This year it will be a **fully virtual on-line school**.

-* In december 2019, I joined [Cleverly](https://cleverly.ai/).
-We build AI-driven solutions that make customer support teams more efficient!
+* In december 2019 I joined [Cleverly](https://cleverly.ai/).
+We are building AI-driven solutions that make customer support teams more efficient!

 ___